 These container cases can make sure that you do not lose retainers and can help keep them safe if you happen to put them in a purse, bag, or pocket during eating.
 Making sure that you keep your retainers safe and ideally in their carrying container can also make sure that they last longer so you need them replaced less often.

-Some high quality retainers may even be able to last through the entire treatment if they are treated appropriately.
-Making sure that you take care of your retainer can be a major factor in limiting the amount of replacement costs that you need to pay for.
+Some high-quality retainers may even be able to last through the entire treatment if they are treated appropriately.
+Making sure that you take care of your retainer can be a major factor in limiting the amount of retainer replacement cost that you need to pay for.
 Regardless of whether it’s a $100 or $800 retainer, making sure that you do not have to pay unnecessary fees to be able to get your retainers replaced is a great way to start saving money, especially after a long orthodontic treatment period.

 Like with the previous type of retainer, after your treatment time usually the first retainer will come as a part of the package of having gotten your orthodontic work done.
 However, while the first one may have its price already included, this is something that you should double check before getting your orthodontic work done so you don’t have a surprise charge at the end of your treatment time.